 - Sit you up.
 If you are seated in an upright position, and tilt your head forward, the impression material will ooze forward, rather than toward your throat.
 This should reduce the chance of triggering your gag reflex while the impression is being made.

 - Administer nitrous oxide.
-For severe gaggers, nitrous oxide commonly known as laughing gas has a significant effect on stopping or reducing the gag reflex.
+For severe gaggers, nitrous oxide commonly known as laughing gas has a significant effect on stopping or reducing the gag reflex, according to the US National Library of Medicine.

 A dental impression is an important part of the treatment you need to keep your teeth healthy and looking great.
 Don't let your fear of gagging keep you from a great smile.